jlming6/code-guides/README.md

 This code guide project recommends best-practices and coding conventions for main programming languages.

-Now only Java.
+Now only has Java.

 For every language, there will be two sections:

 - Code Style: How to write beautiful, easy-understanding, maintainable code.
 - Code Guide: Language tips, trips, tricks.

-## Why
+## Why use markdown and host in Github

+- Better format
-- Syntax highlight.
+- Syntax highlight
-- Track the changes.
+- Track the changes
+- Easy to collaborate.

 ## How to contribute